esling/esling.github.io/_pages/atiam-ml-9-markov-models.md

 $$P(\mathbf{t}) = P(t_1) \times \prod^n_2 P(t_i|t_{i-1})$$

-Ok, so we played with the formula, made it cleaner, and dissected $P(\mathbf{t})$.
-But how does that help us?
-Good question...

 We wanted to find the parameters for our model, and now we have them: $P(\mathbf{t})$ and $P(\mathbf{w}|{t})$.
 So we put it all together, and what we want to optimize is finally the product of our two parameters.

 $$ P(\mathbf{t}|\mathbf{w}) = P(t_1) \times P(w_1|t_1) \times \prod^n_2 P(t_i|t_{i-1}) \times P(w_i|t_i)$$

-By the way: parameters come in two flavors: ***free parameters*** (these are the ones we want EM to optimize) and ***fixed parameters*** (we already know these and don’t want EM to change them).
-You can make all parameters free and let EM handle them, or just some!

 <a name="secimplementation"></a>5 Implementation Details
 ==